xcp-ng/xcp-ng-org/docs/storage/storage.md

 Shared, thin-provisioned storage.
 Available since XCP-ng 8.2.

 MooseFS is a fault-tolerant, highly available, highly performing, scaling-out, network distributed file system.
-It is POSIX compliant and acts like any other Unix-like file system.
-SR driver was contributed directly by MooseFS Development Team.
+It is POSIX compliant and acts like any other _Unix-like_ file system. <abbr title="Storage Repository">SR</abbr> driver was contributed directly by MooseFS Development Team.

 :::warning
 - **MooseFS storage integration is provided as-is** and does not come with official support.